utm-coders/studyGroup/lessons/misc/intro-git/lesson.md

 to commence the Git installation process.

-Finally, Linux users can install Git using `apt-get` at the command line:
+Linux users can install Git using `apt-get` at the command line:

 ```
 sudo apt-get install git